 The discovery of plastics revolutionized our society by introducing a huge variety of lightweight, strong, flexible products with many uses.
 Although plastics do pose disposal problems, recycling is always a possibility.
 Furthermore, new research into biopolymers may produce new bioplastic products from renewable resources that are biodegradable and easier on our environment.

-To learn more about plastics, check out the links on the next page.
+To learn more about plastics, check out the links below.